Sunday, November 23, 2025

 Howling Wolf [Howlin' Wolf] - Rides Again: placeholder

 I had to put up this placeholder while I considered the necessity, for historical, discographical, and/or artistic reasons, of getting a copy of the so-called "Memphis" or "RPM" recordings issued and reissued under various titles over the years.
-Here are the ones I considered, without labels and dates to keep this from turning into a discographical treatise.
+Here are the ones I considered, without labels and dates to keep this from turning into a discographical exercise.
 I did listen to the above configuration three times, but ultimately went with the Ace reissue of Sings the Blues pictured below.

 Sings the Blues, all of which's tracks appear on the above: